 - Dangerously low maternal blood pressure

 - Prolonged labor

 - Dangerously low neonatal blood pressure

 - Head trauma

 Doctors have a variety of treatment options available to them when they detect HIE depending on the extent of the damage already done to the infant’s brain.
 All treatment is intended to provide support for the organs already affected by the lack of oxygen and blood flow, but if the doctor failed to diagnose the issue in time there’s only so much they can do.

 Hire A Birth Injury Lawyer Today

 It’s your doctor’s responsibility to properly monitor your infant during and after your pregnancy and the labor and delivery process to make sure that no unexpected complications arise.
 Your child could suffer from life-altering birth injuries that may even lead to death if they fail to do so.
-Contact the Dallas birth injury attorneys at Aldous / Walker today by calling us at (214) 307-6307, or by filling out our online form to tell us all about your case.
-Our birth injury lawyers are determined to protect your rights and ensure that you get the justice you deserve.
+Contact the Dallas HIE attorneys at Aldous / Walker today by calling us at (214) 307-6307, or by filling out our online form to tell us all about your case.